Primal Integrative Wellness

 The cream treats the symptom.
 The program addresses the cause.

-Amy's Approach
+My Approach

 Address the root, calm the whole system.